 You've probably been asking the question ‘How do I grok?’

 Let’s take things down to a practical level and explain how to do it.

 Firstly identify the subject you wish to grok.
 Focus on it and get an image of it in your mind.

 Then relax and close your eyes.

-Set your intention, bring all of your thought and emotion to the subject.
+Set your intention, and bring all of your thoughts and emotions to the subject.
 What do you want to do i.e. what aspects of the subject are you looking for, and/or what do you want to heal?

 Gather all of your energy around the subject.

-Visualize your spirit body in whichever way you choose, a ball of fire, an electrically charged ball of iridescent energy, or a totem like a white dove.
-Its up to you.
+Visualize your spirit body in whichever way you choose - a ball of fire, an electrically charged ball of iridescent energy, or a totem-like white dove.
+It's up to you.

 You will know whether permission is granted by the way it feels.
 If you have a negative or uncomfortable feeling, you may want to pull back and try another subject.